 - Seatbelt use: Missouri considers seatbelt enforcement to be a “secondary” infraction.
 This means that while it is required, you cannot be pulled over strictly for not wearing a seatbelt.

 - Work Zone Enhancements: the state of Missouri increases penalties for traffic infractions that occur in a posted work zone while workers are present.
 For the first time one is caught speeding or passing in a work zone, their fine is automatically increased by $250.
 Subsequent violations carry an additional $300 penalty.

 - Endangering A Worker: this is an additional charge that can be attached to work-zone violations.
 The list of what actions are seen as “endangering” can be found here.
 The minimum punishment following a conviction or guilty plea is a fine of no more than $1,000 and four points on your license.

 At Combs Law Group, we encourage all our Missouri clients to adopt good driving habits: buckle up, never exceed the speed limit, never drive drunk, and drive defensively.
-However, we understand that many people try to bend the rules of the road whenever they get behind the wheel, and police officers all around St. Louis are on the lookout for speeders and dangerous drivers.
+However, we understand that many people try to bend the rules of the road whenever they get behind the wheel, and police officers all around St. Louis, MO are on the lookout for speeders and dangerous drivers.